Aniket1998/aniket1998.github.io/index.md

 ## About Me

+Hi!
+I'm a first year PhD student in the CS Theory Group at Stanford.
+My interests broadly lie at the intersection of probability and theoretical computer science.
+Less broadly, I like thinking about Markov Chains, the complexity of statistical inference, and algorithmic applications of Wasserstein Gradient Flows.

-I am a first year PhD student at Stanford CS.
-Prior to this, I was a Pre-Doctoral Researcher at Google DeepMind.
-Before that, I was a dazed and confused undergrad at Indian Institute of Technology Kanpur, where I double majored in Electrical Engineering and Math.
+Prior to grad school, I was a Pre-Doctoral Researcher at Google DeepMind.
+Even earlier,  I was a dazed and confused undergrad at Indian Institute of Technology Kanpur, where I double majored in Electrical Engineering and Math.

-##  Research

-I'm broadly interested in the design and analysis of algorithms by applying ideas from probability and geometry.
-Specific interests include the analysis of Markov Chains, complexity of statistical inference, continuous optimization and Wasserstein Gradient Flows.
-## News

-- **[Sep.
-2024]** Started grad school at Stanford.
-- **[Nov.
-2023]** Talk at the [MSR-IISc Theory Seminar](https://www.csa.iisc.ac.in/iisc-msr-seminar/?talk=20240809_AniketDas) on optimal linear time streaming algorithms for heavy tailed statistics
-- **[Mar.
-2024]** Talk at FLAIR Seminar, EPFL on analyzing sampling as optimization on the space of measures
-- **[Nov.
-2023]** [Talk](https://www.youtube.com/watch?v=ufDU59FSCls) at the [MSR-IISc Theory Seminar](https://www.csa.iisc.ac.in/iisc-msr-seminar/?talk=20231124_AniketDas) on analyzing sampling through the lens of optimization.
-- **[Jul.
-2022]** Joined Google DeepMind as a Predoc.
-- **[Jun.
-2022]** Finished undergrad at IIT Kanpur with a double major in EE and Math.

 ## Selected Publications